Alexander disease

 Alexander disease is a very rare autosomal dominant leukodystrophy, which are neurological conditions caused by anomalies in the myelin which protects nerve fibers in the brain.
-The most common type is the infantile form that usually begins during the first 2 years of life.
+The most common type is the infantile form that usually begins during the first two years of life.
 Symptoms include mental and physical developmental delays, followed by the loss of developmental milestones, an abnormal increase in head size and seizures.
 The juvenile form of Alexander disease has an onset between the ages of 2 and 13 years.
 These children may have excessive vomiting, difficulty swallowing and speaking, poor coordination, and loss of motor control.
 Adult-onset forms of Alexander disease are less common.
-The symptoms sometimes mimic those of Parkinson’s disease or multiple sclerosis, or may present primarily as a psychiatric disorder.
+The symptoms sometimes mimic those of Parkinson's disease or multiple sclerosis, or may present primarily as a psychiatric disorder.

 According to the National Institute of Neurological Disorders and Stroke, the destruction of white matter is accompanied by the formation of Rosenthal fibers—abnormal clumps of protein that accumulate in astrocytes in the brain.

+The disease was first documented in 1949 by W. Stewart Alexander, who treated a 15 month-old infant presenting with megalencephaly, hydrocephaly, seizures, and developmental delays.
+Between 1949 and 1964, 15 more cases with similar symptoms were observed, leading to suggestions that the cases were the same disease and that the disease be named after Alexander.

 The disease occurs in both males and females, and no ethnic, racial, geographic or cultural/economic differences are seen in its distribution.
 Alexander disease is a progressive and often fatal disease.

 Presentation

-Delays in development of some physical, psychological and behavioral skills; progressive enlargement of the head (macrocephaly), seizures, spasticity, and in some cases also hydrocephalus, idiopathic intracranial hypertension, and dementia.
+Symptoms observed include delays in development of some physical, psychological and behavioral skills; progressive enlargement of the head (macrocephaly), seizures, spasticity, and in some cases also hydrocephalus, idiopathic intracranial hypertension, and dementia.
+Symptoms vary greatly between patients.

 In cases of early-onset or neonatal Alexander disease, symptoms include seizures, fluid buildup in the brain, high protein levels in cerebrospinal fluid, and severe motor and intellectual impairment.
 In cases of type I Alexander disease, where the condition appears before age 4, symptoms include seizures, enlarged brain and head, stiffness in the limbs, delayed intellectual and physical development, recurrent vomiting, and difficulties with gaining weight.
 In cases of type II Alexander disease, where the condition appears after the age of 4, symptoms include speech problems, difficulty swallowing, poor coordination, scoliosis, recurrent vomiting, and difficulties with gaining weight.

+Classification

+Traditionally, Alexander disease has been classified by age at onset and is divided into infantile, juvenile, and adult forms.
+In line with this method of classification, some researchers have proposed adding an additional neonatal division for cases where the disease began before birth.
+These divisions have the following characteristics:

+Other researchers have adopted a classification system with two divisions, Type I and Type II.
+The divisions have the following major characteristics: